-Many families in San Diego and throughout California assume that hiring a private caregiver will cost less than working with a home care agency.
-This assumption makes sense at first glance—an independent caregiver might quote a lower hourly rate than an agency charges.
+Many families in San Diego and across California assume that hiring a private caregiver will cost less than engaging a home care agency.
+That assumption makes sense at first glance—an independent caregiver may quote a lower hourly rate than an agency charges.
 However, “cheaper” doesn’t always mean better value.

-Several hidden costs and legal responsibilities come with hiring a caregiver privately.
-When you factor in taxes, insurance, labor laws, and potential risks, you may discover that a private caregiver isn’t as affordable as initially thought.
-This article explores those hidden costs, with a focus on California (specifically San Diego), to help adult children and aging parents make informed, financially sound decisions.
+Several hidden costs and legal responsibilities come with privately hiring a caregiver.
+When you factor in taxes, insurance, labor laws, and potential risks, a private caregiver may not be as affordable as it first appears.
+This article breaks down those hidden costs—specifically for California and San Diego—so adult children and aging parents can make informed, financially sound decisions.

 The Appeal of Private Hiring vs. Agency Care

-In California’s market, agency-provided home care averages around $35–$40 per hour, which exceeds the national average.
-In San Diego, the median cost for a licensed home health aide is approximately $39 per hour (according to 2024 surveys), while privately hiring an individual might cost only $25–$30 per hour.
-On the surface, this difference suggests substantial savings.
+In California, agency-provided home care typically averages $35–$40 per hour, exceeding the national average.
+In San Diego, the median cost of a licensed home health aide is typically $39 per hour (based on 2024 surveys), while privately hiring an individual can cost $25–$30 per hour.
+On the surface, that difference suggests substantial savings.

-However, comparing hourly rates alone isn’t an “apples to apples” comparison.
-Agencies charge more because they handle numerous behind-the-scenes costs and provide protections that independent hires do not.
-Let’s examine the hidden expenses and risks that come with becoming an employer when you hire a private caregiver.
+But comparing hourly rates alone isn’t an “apples to apples” comparison.
+Agencies charge more because they handle behind-the-scenes costs and provide protections that private hires typically do not.
+Below are the most common hidden expenses and risks that appear the moment you become an employer.

 Hidden Cost #1: Becoming an Employer — Payroll Taxes and Paperwork

 When you hire a private caregiver directly, you effectively become an employer in the eyes of the law.
-This means handling payroll taxes and administrative duties that an agency would normally manage.
-The IRS requires that if you pay a household employee (like a caregiver) above a small threshold—just a few thousand dollars annually—you must treat them as an employee for tax purposes.
+That means handling payroll taxes and administrative duties that an agency normally manages.

-For example, in 2025, paying a household worker $2,800 or more in a year means you must withhold and pay Social Security and Medicare taxes (FICA) for that employee.
-You’ll also likely owe federal unemployment (FUTA) taxes if you pay $1,000 or more in a calendar quarter, plus applicable state employment taxes.
+For example, in 2025, paying a household worker $2,800 or more in a year generally requires withholding and paying Social Security and Medicare taxes (FICA).
+You may also owe federal unemployment (FUTA) taxes if you pay $1,000 or more in a calendar quarter, plus applicable California employment taxes.

 What This Means in Practice

-When hiring privately, you take on these responsibilities:
+When hiring privately, you take on responsibilities like:

-Simply put, skipping payroll taxes isn’t worth the risk—it’s part of the real cost of employing a caregiver.
+Simply put: payroll compliance isn’t optional.
+It’s part of the real cost of employing a caregiver.

 Hidden Cost #2: Workers’ Compensation and Injury Liability

-One of the biggest hidden expenses (and potential nightmares) of hiring a private caregiver involves workers’ compensation insurance.
-When you work with a home care agency, the agency serves as the caregiver’s employer—they carry workers’ compensation coverage for their staff, as required by law.
-But if you directly employ a caregiver, you may be legally required to provide workers’ compensation coverage in case they’re injured on the job.
+One of the biggest hidden expenses (and potential nightmares) of hiring privately is workers’ compensation coverage.
+When you use a licensed home care agency, the agency is the employer and carries workers’ compensation.
+When you hire directly, you may be legally required to carry it yourself.

-California law is very clear on this point.
-Any domestic worker (including in-home caregivers) who works at least 52 hours or earns $100 or more in a 90-day period must be covered by a workers’ compensation policy.
-In practical terms, even a part-time caregiver quickly meets this threshold.
+California law is clear: domestic workers (including in-home caregivers) who work at least 52 hours or earn $100 or more in a 90-day period must be covered by a workers’ compensation policy.
+In practical terms, even part-time caregivers often meet this threshold quickly.

 The Risks of Non-Compliance